Assistant Professor of Life Science

 M.F.A.
 2006, Lesley University

 Dr. Sara Levine is a veterinarian, educator, and writer.
-Courses she teaches include Introduction to Plants and Animals, Animal Behavior, Human Biology, Natural History of New England, Human Disease, and Science Writing (beginning fall 2012).
+Courses she teaches include Introduction to Plants and Animals, Animal Behavior, Human Biology, Natural History of New England, Human Disease, Science Writing, and Biology of Reproduction.
 She favors a hands-on and practical approach to learning.
 Her ongoing research with students at Wheelock is focused on the flora and fauna of the Muddy River.

 She practiced clinical medicine and performed surgery in small animal practice for five years.
 She has been teaching environmental education to children through the Massachusetts Audubon Society and other nature centers for over 15 years.